unibo-dtm-se-2425-AvianBlasters/artifact/README.md

 ---

-Defend yourself agianst the Avians, with your trusty car, the Jolly Runner, in this arcade inspired shooter.
+Defend yourself against the Avians, with your trusty car, the Jolly Runner, in this arcade inspired shooter.

 Your driving and shooting skills will be put to the test as every distraction will become your worst nightmare!